-- Require direct transport to a Burn Center.
-Local facility should be utilized only if distance to Burn Center is excessive or critical interventions such as airway management are not available in the field. - Burn patients are trauma patients, evaluate for multisystem trauma. - Assure whatever has caused the burn is no longer contacting the injury.
-(Stop the burning process!) - Early intubation is required when the patient experiences significant inhalation injuries. - Circumferential burns to extremities are dangerous due to potential vascular compromise secondary to soft tissue swelling. - Burn patients are prone to hypothermia never apply ice or cool the burn, must maintain normal body temperature. - Evaluate the possibility of geriatric abuse with burn injuries in the elderly. - Never administer IM pain injections to a burn patient.
+- Burn patients are trauma patients, evaluate for multisystem trauma. - Assure whatever has caused the burn is no longer contacting the injury.
+(Stop the burning process!) - Circumferential burns to extremities are dangerous due to potential vascular compromise secondary to soft tissue swelling. - Burn patients are prone to hypothermia never apply ice or cool the burn, must maintain normal body temperature. - Evaluate the possibility of geriatric abuse with burn injuries in the elderly. - Never administer IM pain injections to a burn patient.